Linaro/lava/doc/v2/growing_your_lab.rst

 Remote Infrastructure
 =====================

-Remember that devices need additional, often highly specialised, infrastructure support alongside the devices.
+Remember that devices need additional, often highly specialized, infrastructure support alongside the devices.
 Some of this hardware is used outside the expected design limits.
 For example, a typical :term:`PDU` may be designed to switch mains AC once or twice a month on each port.
 In LAVA, that unit will be